gboehl/dynare/doc/manual/source/introduction.rst

 The development of Dynare is mainly done at `CEPREMAP`_ by a core team of researchers who devote part of their time to software development.
-Currently the development team of Dynare is composed of Stéphane Adjemian (Université du Maine, Gains and Cepremap), Houtan Bastani (Cepremap), Michel Juillard (Banque de France), Frédéric Karamé (Université du Maine, Gains and Cepremap), Junior Maih (Norges Bank), Ferhat Mihoubi (Université Paris-Est Créteil, Érudite and Cepremap), Johannes Pfeifer (University of Cologne), Marco Ratto (European Commission, Joint Research Centre - JRC) and Sébastien Villemot (Cepremap).
-Increasingly, the developer base is expanding, as tools developed by researchers outside of Cepremap are integrated into Dynare.
-Financial support is provided by Cepremap, Banque de France and DSGE-net (an international research network for DSGE modeling).
+Currently the development team of Dynare is composed of Stéphane Adjemian (Université du Maine, Gains and CEPREMAP), Houtan Bastani (CEPREMAP), Michel Juillard (Banque de France), Frédéric Karamé (Université du Maine, Gains and CEPREMAP), Junior Maih (Norges Bank), Ferhat Mihoubi (Université Paris-Est Créteil, Érudite and CEPREMAP), Johannes Pfeifer (University of Cologne), Marco Ratto (European Commission, Joint Research Centre - JRC) and Sébastien Villemot (CEPREMAP).
+Increasingly, the developer base is expanding, as tools developed by researchers outside of CEPREMAP are integrated into Dynare.
+Financial support is provided by CEPREMAP, Banque de France and DSGE-net (an international research network for DSGE modeling).

 Interaction between developers and users of Dynare is central to the